priyankasharma972/Assignment_RESTAPI_MongoDB_NodeJs/README.md

 ## This is a Weather App.
 It is RESTful Webservice and is created with Node.js and MongoDB Atlas as the database.

-## Please install below in order to test the application:
+## Please use below in order to test the application:
-npm install
+npm install request-promise
-n
 npm start
-npm install mongodb

 ## Below is the end points that can be tested with Curl and Postman:
 1. http://localhost:8000/currenttempincovilha